knpuniversity/symfony/knpu/extra-form-theming/pro-form-theming.md

 heart of Symfony.
 I'm kidding - the core is cool.

 This template overrides some blocks from `form_div_layout.html.twig`.
 For example, `form_widget_simple` in the bootstrap templates *overrides* the other one.
-It and adds an extra `form-control` class.
+It adds an extra `form-control` class.

 ## Decrypting the Block Names

 You see, there's a trick to these block names.
 There are three parts to every field: the label, the widget and the error.
-Well, *four* part if you also count the "row".
+Well, *four* parts if you also count the "row".

 And, every field has a type, like the entity type, the choice type or - for the name field - the text type.